 First of all, I’m just going to the first paid option that I want to talk about is a new one that a new player to the music market.
 And these guys are lit and I’m really pumped about these guys.
 Lickd.

 They are a music surface where you can get known artists and known as in like Noel Gallagher, like the Noel Gallagher from Oasis, you know Wonderwall Oasis?
 Like he’s got tracks on there that you can use.

 I’m going to play a track by this dude here, like really well-known artists.
 And it’s not as expensive as you may think it is.

 When I went into Lickd, I was like, they pitched themselves as you know, these are known artist and I’m like, are they really from known labels?
 This is the, an example of Noel Gallagher’s tracks.

 These are the tracks that you can access, right?
 And then you can download them and use them on your YouTube videos, on your Facebook videos without a copyright strike and without getting in trouble.

 Now you may be saying Dino Gallagher from Oasis?
 How much would that cost?
 Wouldn’t that cost you a fortune?
 And this is how Lickd currently prices their service.
 It’s based on the average views that you get per video.

-So you need to, you can do this for free.
-So the link is in the description to sign up for Lickd, you can sign up for free so you can see how much it would cost you and you need to connect your channel.
+You need to, you can do this for free.
+The link is in the description to sign up for Lickd, you can sign up for free so you can see how much it would cost you and you need to connect your channel.